Estimating population average treatment effects from experiments with noncompliance: Introduction

-When estimating the average causal effect for compliers from an RCT, researchers typically scale the estimated ITT effect by the compliance rate, assuming that there is only single crossover from treatment to control.\footnote{Alternative approaches include estimating sharp bounds to the ITT effect in the presence of noncompliance \citep{balke1997bounds,imai2013experimental}, adjustment for treatment noncompliance using principal stratification \citep{frangakis2002principal,frumento2012evaluating}, and maximum-likelihood and Bayesian inferential methods \citep{yau2001inference}.} When extrapolating RCT results to a population, one might simply reweight the ITT effect according to the covariate distribution of the population and then divide by the proportion of treated compliers in the population in order to yield a population average effect of treatment on treated compliers.
-However, we do not observe the population compliance rate.
-Moreover, the population compliance rate is likely to differ across subgroups based on pretreatment covariates.
-By explicitly modeling compliance, this approach allows researchers to decompose population estimates by covariate group, which is useful for policymakers in evaluating the efficacy of policy interventions for subgroups of interest in a population.
+When estimating the average causal effect for compliers from an RCT, researchers typically scale the estimated ITT effect by the compliance rate, assuming that there is only single crossover from treatment to control.\footnote{Alternative methods for compliance-adjusting sample estimates include estimating sharp bounds to the ITT effect in the presence of noncompliance \cite{balke1997bounds,imai2013experimental}; adjustment for treatment noncompliance using principal stratification \cite{frangakis2002principal,frumento2012evaluating}; and maximum-likelihood and Bayesian inferential methods \cite{yau2001inference}.} When extrapolating RCT results to a population, one might simply reweight the ITT effect according to the covariate distribution of the population and then divide by the proportion of treated compliers in the population in order to yield a population average effect of treatment on treated compliers.
+However, we do not observe the population compliance rate, and it is likely to differ across subgroups based on pretreatment covariates.
+By explicitly modeling compliance, our approach allows researchers to decompose population estimates by covariate group, which is useful for policymakers in evaluating the efficacy of policy interventions for subgroups of interest in a population.

-We apply the proposed estimator to measure the effect of Medicaid coverage on health care use for a target population of adults who may benefit from government-backed expansions to the Medicaid program.
-We are particularly interested in measuring the effect of Medicaid on emergency room (ER) use because it is the main delivery system through which the uninsured receive health care.
-The uninsured could potentially receive higher quality health care through primary care visits.
+We apply the PATT-C estimator to measure the effect of Medicaid coverage on health care use for a target population of adults who may benefit from government-backed expansions to the Medicaid program.
+We are particularly interested in measuring the effect of Medicaid on emergency room (ER) use because it is the main delivery system through which the uninsured receive health care, and the uninsured could potentially receive higher quality health care through primary care visits.
 An important policy question is whether Medicaid expansions will decrease ER utilization and increase primary care visits by the previously uninsured.
-We draw RCT data from a large-scale health insurance experiment, in which less than half of those randomly selected to receive Medicaid benefits actually enrolled.
-We find substantial differences between sample and population estimates in terms of race, education, and health status subgroups.
+We draw RCT data from a large-scale health insurance experiment where less than one-third of those randomly selected to receive Medicaid benefits actually enrolled.